Your child's daily attendance at school is very important.

 - affect their ability to have or keep friendships.

-Miss Liddle (Family Support Worker), Mrs Allen (admin officer) and Mrs Ibison (Acting Deputy Headtacher) form the school's attendance team in school.
+Miss Liddle (Family Support Worker), Mrs Allen (admin officer) and Mrs Ibison (Assistant Headtacher) form the school's attendance team in school.
 They meet weekly to discuss children who are persistent absentees, who are nearly at persistent absentee thresholds, whose attendance is in decline.

 Each term the Governors receive a report about the attendance of all classes and the groups across school (girls, boys, pupil premium).
-The SENDCo (Miss barlow) and Pupil Premium Leader (Miss Taylor) also receive this report and regular updates from the attendance team.
+The SENDCo (Miss Barlow) and Pupil Premium Leader (Mrs Southward) also receive this report and regular updates from the attendance team.